1. What is an Australian native bee?

 Back to top

-Some stingless bee keepers in Queensland rescue nests from sites such as newly cleared land subdivisions and propagate these nests in boxes.
+Some Stingless Bee keepers rescue nests from sites such as newly cleared land subdivisions and propagate these nests in boxes.
 Boxed nests may be purchased from these beekeepers.
-For lists of hive sellers, click here.
+Click here for lists of hive sellers.

 Back to top